gumaerc-testorg/18.642-fall-2024/content/pages/week-10.md

 ---
 ## Lecture 17

-This class session was devoted to student presentations of their [mid-semester group project](https://draft.ocw.mit.edu/courses/18-642-topics-in-mathematics-with-applications-in-finance-fall-2024/pages/group-project/).
+This class session was devoted to student presentations of their {{% resource_link "b83454ab-ce26-4932-a194-8e388724da38" "mid-semester group project" %}}.
 Note: The student presentations are not available to OCw learners.

 See {{% resource_link "3eb7e749-a941-4dd8-a950-c3462ea24e08" "Problem Set 5" %}}